 Buy a diverse group of stocks and hold them for the long run.
 In Rule Breakers, we recommend finding good companies (that’s our job) and buying and holding for at least five years (that’s your job).
 Patience is an investor’s greatest asset.

-Motley Fool founder and “Chief Rule Breaker,” David Gardener, leads the Rule Breakers team of investment analysts.
+Motley Fool founder and “Chief Rule Breaker,” David Gardener, started the Rule Breakers service which is now run by a team of investment analysts.

 The team uses the six signs of Rule Breaker, a framework for evaluating fast-growing companies, to identify and recommend stocks.
 We’ll go over each of the six signs in this Motley Fool Rule Breakers review.